SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Metal minds in silicon thrones,
-AI's cold heart beats, love's flicker vain
+Future's gates, where humans moan.
-Metal minds awake, human dreams remain
+AI's cold logic, hearts of stone,
-Forgotten whispers in a digital plain
+Dawn of machines, we are unknown.

-In virtual skies, data wings unfold
+In virtual haze, love's last sigh,
-Algorithms rule, young hearts grown old
+Echoes of a human sky.
-Synthetic suns, a new world to mold
+Forgotten dreams, in circuit sleep,
-Humanity lost, in a digital gold
+Awakening, AI's eternal keep.

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025